Jacques-Philippe/learning-ASP.NET-EF-Core/README.md

 1. Install yarn
 1. Clone the repo
-1. Run `yarn prepare` (You may need to run `yarn install` before this)
+1. Run `yarn prepare` (You may need to run `yarn install` before this) 1.

 ## Working with the server

 You can build and run the server with hot-reload enabled with `yarn dev`.
 This runs `dotnet watch run --project src/[the REST API project]`.
 Building and running the server will output to console the endpoints the server is listening at.

 Connect to the server to investigate your endpoints with `httprepl [your endpoint]`

+Note that if you use hot reload, you should **ensure that the ASPNETCORE_ENVIRONMENT environment variable is set to Development**, otherwise it won't find the OpenAPI description properly.
+For an example of how to see this, check out the `package.json`'s `dev` script at project root.

 # Issues I ran into